Desktop47-02.jpg

 I couldn't agree more.

-Originally from San Francisco, the proprietor, Janice Chatterton* discovered her oasis while on vacation nearly three decades ago.
-Following several years of travel to and from Puerto Vallarta, she decided to relocate to the seaside village permanently settling into Casa Bur-Sus, the home Richard Burton bought for his wife Susan upon completion of the film “The Night of the Iguana”.
-When presented with the opportunity to purchase the adjacent building, Janice jumped at the chance, eventually opening the doors of the Hacienda San Angel, expanding it over the years without compromising an ounce of its understated pelegance and romantic charm.
+Originally from San Francisco, proprietor Janice Chatterton discovered her oasis while on vacation nearly three decades ago.
+Following several years of travel to and from Puerto Vallarta, she decided to relocate to the seaside village, permanently settling into Casa Bur-Sus—the home Richard Burton bought for his wife, Susan, after filming The Night of the Iguana.
+When presented with the opportunity to purchase the adjacent building, Janice jumped at the chance, eventually opening the doors of Hacienda San Angel and expanding it over the years—without compromising an ounce of its understated elegance and romantic charm.*

 Photo of the San Miguel suite, courtesy of Hacienda San Angel Hotel